OlehRovenskyi/ngrx-example/README.md

 using ngrx/store-devtools for debugging store

 **branch: debugging**
-using ngrx/store-devtools for debugging store
+simple-counter with effect and ngrx/store-devtools for debugging store